How do I get a medical marijuana card in the state of Ohio?

 How do I know if my condition is eligible for medical marijuana in Ohio?

 The State of Ohio Medical Board has approved twenty-two medical conditions for the use of medical marijuana.
-These conditions include chronic pain, Cancer, and PTSD (post-traumatic stress disorder).
+These conditions include AIDS, Cancer, and PTSD (post-traumatic stress disorder).
 For a complete list of approved medical conditions please visit the page titled “Do I Qualify?”.

 How much does a medical marijuana card/Registration identification card cost in Ohio?

 Medical marijuana dispensaries are regulated by the Ohio Board of Pharmacy, therefore they also set the price of the actual medical marijuana recommendation, also known as the registry identification card.
 You will pay this fee on the patient portal once we have entered your information into it as a qualifying patient.
 The price is currently set at $50 a year for patients and their caregivers.
 The cost of the medical marijuana card for veterans and patients who are destitute is discounted by 50% to make the yearly cost $25.

 For terminally ill patients, the card expires after six months, but can be renewed if necessary.